 Address the Challenges: Describe how your Vision will address the challenges described in the previous question.

-GSF brings several core innovations that are integral to its approach.
+GSF brings several core innovations.

 High Level Vision: With these challenges addressed, now provide a high level description of how the Place and the lives of its People will be different than they are now.